Plumsail/forms-docs/Public/examples/notes-on-an-image.rst

 .. title:: Make notes on images in web forms designed with Plumsail Forms

 .. meta::
-   :description: Allow users of your forms to draw on attached images
+   :description: Allow users of your forms to upload images and leave some markings or drawings on them using a mouse or a touchscreen

 How to make notes on images in web forms designed with Plumsail Forms
 ===============================================================================